Glossary

 Understanding Instance Segmentation

-To fully grasp what instance segmentation entails, it’s helpful to compare it with other types of image segmentation tasks: semantic segmentation and panoptic segmentation.
+To fully grasp instance segmentation, it’s helpful to compare it with other types of image segmentation tasks: semantic segmentation and panoptic segmentation.

 Difference between Instance Segmentation and Semantic Segmentation

 Semantic segmentation involves classifying each pixel in an image according to a set of predefined categories or classes.
-This means that all pixels belonging to a certain class (e.g., “car,” “person,” “tree”) are labeled accordingly, without distinguishing between different instances of the same class.
-For instance, in semantic segmentation, all cars in an image would be recognized as “car” without differentiating between individual cars.
+All pixels belonging to a certain class (e.g., “car,” “person,” “tree”) are labeled accordingly, without distinguishing between different instances of the same class.

 Instance segmentation, on the other hand, not only classifies each pixel but also differentiates between separate instances of the same class.
-This means that if there are multiple cars in an image, instance segmentation will identify and delineate each car individually, assigning unique identifiers to each one.
+If there are multiple cars in an image, instance segmentation will identify and delineate each car individually, assigning unique identifiers to each one.
 This is crucial in applications where individual object recognition and tracking are necessary.

 Difference between Instance Segmentation and Panoptic Segmentation

-Panoptic segmentation is a more recent concept that combines the goals of both semantic and instance segmentation.
+Panoptic segmentation combines the goals of both semantic and instance segmentation.
 It provides a complete scene understanding by assigning a semantic label and an instance ID to every pixel in the image.
-This means that it handles both “thing” classes (countable objects like people and cars) and “stuff” classes (amorphous regions like sky, road, or grass).
+It handles both “thing” classes (countable objects like people and cars) and “stuff” classes (amorphous regions like sky, road, or grass).
 Instance segmentation focuses primarily on “things,” detecting and segmenting individual object instances.

 How Does Instance Segmentation Work?